2022 North Ayrshire Council election: Aftermath

 The SNP recorded one of their best results in North Ayrshire, and group leader Cllr Marie Burns said after the election that she was "so pleased and so grateful to the people of North Ayrshire for putting their trust in us".
 Despite losing support and placing third in the popular vote, the Conservatives recorded their best-ever result in a North Ayrshire election by becoming the second-largest party on the council.
 Conservative group leader Cllr Tom Marshall said the result was "a great achievement" as the party bucked the national trend which saw the Conservatives lose seats.
 In contrast, Labour recorded their worst election performance in North Ayrshire as they slipped to third with nine seats.
 Outgoing council leader and Labour group leader Cllr Joe Cullinane said that he did not believe the result was a "reflection of the campaign we ran nor the work we did in administration" and that he was "really gutted".

 After winning the largest number of seats, the SNP formed a minority administration to take control of the council for the first time since 2016.
 Cllr Marie Burns was elected council leader and Cllr Shaun MacAuley was elected as depute leader.
 Cllr Anthea Dickson was elected as Provost and Labour councillor John Sweeney was elected as Depute Provost.

 In February 2024, Cllr Marshall was cleared off any wrongdoing by the Standards Commission for Scotland following a visit he had made to the site of a planning application in Irvine while he was chair of the council's planning committee.
 Later in the year, he stood down as leader of the Conservative group at the group's AGM and was replaced by his deputy, Cllr Cameron Inglis.
 Cllr Matthew McLean was installed as deputy leader at the meeting which took place in June 2024.

 Cllr McLean and his Conservative colleague Cllr Stewart Ferguson defected from the party to join Reform UK in November 2024 - a move which was called "disappointing" by Cllr Inglis, Conservative group leader.
 Cllr McLean was later replaced as Conservative deputy leader in January 2025 by Cllr Scott Gallacher.

 Conservative councillor Todd Ferguson resigned from the party in July 2025 over what he described as a "cowardly smear campaign" against Central Scotland MSP Meghan Gallacher.
 He later defected to Reform UK.

+In January 2026, Cllr Burns and Cllr MacAuley stood down as leader and deputy leader respectively.
+They were replaced in the roles by Cllr Tony Gurney and Cllr Christina Larsen.